vfarcic/devops24/manuscript/01-sts.md

 The definition is relatively straightforward.
 It defines a Namespace for easier organization, a Service for routing traffic, and an Ingress that makes it accessible from outside the cluster.
 The interesting part is the `StatefulSet` definition.

 The only significant difference, when compared to Deployments, is that the `StatefulSet` can use `volumeClaimTemplates`.
 While Deployments require that we specify PersistentVolumeClaim separately, now we can define a claim template as part of the `StatefulSet` definition.
 Even though that might be a more convenient way to define claims, surely there are other reasons for this difference.
-Or maybe there isn't.
+Or maybe there aren't.
 Let's check it out by creating the resources defined in `sts/jenkins.yml`.

 W> ## A note to **minishift** users
 W>